Feature #676

 we can probably replace the custom logger with syslog directly:

-Updated by Benjamin Papillon over 11 years ago
+Updated by Benjamin Papillon about 12 years ago

 I clicked on the wrong button to vote.
 Too bad I didnt find how to revoke my vote :(

-Updated by cristian falcas almost 10 years ago
+Updated by cristian falcas over 10 years ago

 I was wandering if this was implemented after all or not?

-Updated by Lukas Zapletal almost 10 years ago
+Updated by Lukas Zapletal about 10 years ago

 Foreman Proxy now allows you to define STDOUT as a log output in /etc/foreman-proxy/settings.yml.
 On systemd this will output to /var/log/messages or whatever you have defined for the service in systemd.